WebComponentsGuide/webcomponents.guide/learn/components/lifecycle-reference.md

 ## `adoptedCallback()`

 The `adoptedCallback()` is another well known method gets called when your element moves from one `document` to another (such as an iframe).
-It's rare that this happens, andd so for the most part you can skip implementing this, but it can be useful especially if you have event listeners on the `document` or `window`, which will change when the `adoptedCallback()` is called.
+It's rare that this happens, and so for the most part you can skip implementing this, but it can be useful especially if you have event listeners on the `document` or `window`, which will change when the `adoptedCallback()` is called.

 ## Summary